McAllen, Texas: Geography

 Although McAllen is named the "City of Palms", tropical vegetation is only locally dominant.
-Many thorny shrubs and deciduous trees occur in the area, such as the Rio Grande ash (Fraxinus berlandieriana), cedar elm (Ulmus crassifolia), and honey mesquite (Prosopis glandulosa).
+Many thorny shrubs and deciduous trees occur in the area, such as the Rio Grande ash (Fraxinus berlandieriana), cedar elm (Ulmus crassifolia), and honey mesquite (Neltuma glandulosa).

 Climate

 McAllen, like much of South Texas, has a subtropical climate.
-Under the Köppen climate classification, the city features a hot semiarid climate (BSh), featuring long, very hot and humid summers, and brief, warm winters.
-The city has two distinct seasons; a wet season from May to October and a dry season from November to April.
+Under the Köppen climate classification, the city features a subtropical semi-arid climate (BSh), featuring long, very hot and humid summers, and brief, warm winters.
+The city has two distinct seasons, a wet season from May to October and a dry season from November to April.
 The normal monthly mean temperature ranges from 62.8 F in January to 89.3 F in August.
-The warm season is extremely long, as average high temperatures from May through September are above 90 F and average low temperatures are above 70 F, with relatively high dew point values, resulting in higher relative humidity values and heat index values.
+The warm season is extremely long, as average high temperatures from May through September are above 90 F and average low temperatures are above 70 F, with relatively high dew point values, resulting in higher relative humidity and heat index values.
 Heat indices consistently reach over 110 F during these months.
-Winter temperatures in McAllen and surrounding Rio Grande Valley are some of the warmest in the contiguous United States outside of South Florida, and comparable to the Coachella and Imperial valleys and Yuma Desert, but with warmer nighttime lows and higher dew points.
+Winter temperatures in McAllen and surrounding Rio Grande Valley are some of the warmest in the contiguous United States outside of South Florida, and comparable to the Coachella and Imperial Valleys and Yuma Desert, but with warmer nighttime lows and higher dew points.

 Average annual precipitation is 22.31 in.
 Most precipitation occurs in the warm season, with the least precipitation distinctly occurring in the cooler winter.
 As September is the peak of the north Atlantic hurricane season and tropical storms and hurricanes occasionally drop copious amounts of rainfall on the region, this month tends by far to be the wettest, averaging 4.74 in of rain.
 The driest month is February, with only 0.66 in of precipitation.
 Since 1941, it has snowed twice, once when the city received 1.7 in on December 25, 2004.

 Temperatures consistently rise above 100 F from June through August, with exceptionally high humidity.
-The highest temperature ever recorded in McAllen was 111 F, set on June 22, 2017.
+The highest temperature ever recorded in McAllen was 111 F, set on June 22, 2017 and May 9, 2024.
 The lowest temperature ever recorded in McAllen was 13 F, on January 12, 1962.